Operation "Waistcoat" recovers art from Swiss heist

 The Swiss and Serbian authorities then launched a vast operation codenamed "Waistcoat", involving up to 30 investigators from six countries with a whole network of undercover agents monitoring phones and tracking movements.

-A total of 2.8 million euros were handed over to lure the thieves in a "sting" operation.
+A total of 2.8 million euros ($3.7 million) were handed over to lure the thieves in a "sting" operation.

 Four men were arrested in Serbia in connection with the theft, the Zurich state prosecutor's office said.
-According to Swiss tabloid Blick, one of the four had been a contestant on Serbia's version of "Who wants to be a Millionaire" where he had pocketed 80,000 Serbian dinars.
+According to Swiss tabloid Blick, one of the four had been a contestant on Serbia's version of "Who wants to be a Millionaire" where he had pocketed 80,000 Serbian dinars ($940).

 DAMAGE LIMITATION

-Degas' 1871 work "Ludovic Lepic and his daughter", worth around 10 million Swiss francs was damaged around the edges while in the hands of the robbers.
+Degas' 1871 work "Ludovic Lepic and his daughter", worth around 10 million Swiss francs ($11 million) was damaged around the edges while in the hands of the robbers.

 Gloor said when he first saw the extent of the damage to the Degas, an impressionist master best known for his depiction of ballet dancers, he had been quite worried for Paul Cezanne's as yet unrecovered "Boy in a Red Waistcoat".